-- 30 All ordinances or parts of ordinances of Palm Beach County, Florida, that are in conflict with this - 31 Ordinance are hereby repealed.
-All or any part of these laws that pertain to Palm Beach County, Florida, - 32 that conflict with this Ordinance, or parts of this Ordinance are hereby repealed.
+All ordinances, or parts of ordinances of Palm Beach County, Florida, which are in conflict with this Ordinance are hereby repealed.
+All or any part of these laws, which pertain to Palm Beach County, Florida, which conflict with this Ordinance, or parts of this Ordinance are hereby repealed.